GXtechnic/.github/profile/README.md

 ## Welcome to our Team GXtechnic Github Organization!

 This Organization is for team GXtechnic final group project for ops-301d8.
-Here you can find out more about the scenerio we were given and the problem domain.
-There are three repositories for this organization.
-We have the Documentations repository, where you will find all the documentation that is part of this project.
-The Scripts repository contains our scripts we used for this project.
-The Presentations repo contains a .pdf of our slideshow as well as a link to the slideshow on Google Drive.
-The video of our presentation will be added to that repository once available.
+Here you can find out more about our project.
+There are three repositories for this organization:

+* Documentation - All the documentation that is part of this project is stored here.
+* Scripts - specifically contains all scripts that we created for this project.
+* Presentations - contains a .pdf of our project presentation slideshow and houses a video link of our completed presentation.

-Below you will find information and links for our members, repositories and any related resources and material.
+Below you will find information about the problem domain that we are tasked with solving, and information on our members, repositories and all related resources and material.

 <br>